Policies

 Individuals have the right to request access to CCTV footage relating to themselves under the Data Protection Activity / GDPR.
 Individuals submitting requests for access will be asked to provide sufficient information to enable the footage relating to them to be identified.
 For example, date, time and location.

 The nursery will respond to requests within 14 calendar days of receiving the request.
-The nursery reserves the right to refuse access to CCTV footage where this would prejudice the legal rights of other individuals or jeopardise an on-going investigation.
+The nursery reserves the right to refuse access to CCTV footage where this would prejudice the legal rights of other individuals or jeopardize an on-going investigation.

-A record of the date of the disclosure along with details of who the information has been provided to (the name of the person and the organisation they represent) and why they required it will be made.
+A record of the date of the disclosure along with details of who the information has been provided to (the name of the person and the organization they represent) and why they required it will be made.

 Where footage contains images relating to 3rd parties, the nursery will take appropriate steps to mask and protect the identities of those individuals.